qchappat/BMENE-4460-2023-Project-Motion-Corretion/README.md

 The improvements and interest of our project are that we take raw-k-space as input which means there is no preprocessing needed, no detection of movement need and no lost of data (like the phase).

-The limitations of our models are that there in 2D and therefore our models has hard time correcting 3D motions.
+The limitations of our models are that there in 2D and therefore our models has hard time correcting 3D types of motion.
 We think that if we were to use a 3D network, we could correct much more artefacts.
-If you are interested in performing this work, do not hesitate to contact qjc2002@columbia.edu (I will be interested to work with you on this).
+If you are interested in performing this work, do not hesitate to contact qjc2002@columbia.edu (I am interested in working with this).

 In this repository you will be able to find our report paper, the code (inside the folder `scripts`), the notebooks we used on Google Colaboratory and for the analysis, the results and weights of our models.